bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ## Ten Principles of Macroeconomics
 ## Thinking Like an Economist
+- Economics is about trade-offs
+- Opportunity Cost
+  - Definition;
 ## Interdependence & Gains from Trade
 ## Application to International Trade
 ## Measuring a Nation's Income